HL7NZ/nhi/input/pagecontent/usecases.md

   * Steps involved:
      1. User finds the patient record in local system.
      2. Local system looks up NHI to check if NHI version has changed **(Get Patient).**
+     3. If NHI version has changed but the local attributes are still in line wth the NHI (the data of interest hasn't changed) update the local version only.
+      * Note: The version will change if the Ministry has linked two NHI records when duplicates have been discovered.
+The local system should use the live and the list of dormant NHI's to determine if any local records need to be merged.
+If the local system has their paient under a now dormant NHI number, the local NHI number should be changed to the live NHI number.
-     3. If NHI version has changed or local patient details have been updated user compares the local and NHI details and makes corrections where appropriate **(Update Patient).**
+     5. If an NHI patient attribute has changed or the local patient details have been updated user compares the local and NHI details and makes corrections where appropriate **(Update Patient).**

 #### Scenario 3: Receive notification that patient details have changed.